joeriks/VanillaViews/README.md

         string listItems(string[] texts) { return (texts != null && texts.Length > 0) ? string.Format("<ul>{0}</ul>", string.Concat(texts.Select(t => li(t)))) : ""; }

 		//
-		// naturally global helpers can be used to make our views as DRY as needed, the idea is
+		// naturally global helpers can be used to make our views as DRY as needed
-		// use C# with its possibilities
 		//

         //